HouseElves/kanji_time_public/kanji_time/external_data/dev_notes/kanji_svg_notes.rst

 ------------------------------------------

     - Protect methods (like `kanji_svg.KanjiSVG.load`) with instance mutators with some kind of lock.
-    - Maybe provide a guarantee mechanism that certain classs instances only live on one thread at a time?
+    - Maybe provide a guarantee mechanism that certain class instances only live on one thread at a time?
       Possibly even a many reader / one writer model?

 Linter Complaints